 Your swag is most likely to get dirty when you are camping in the wild, in a festival, or even in your backyard.
+Direct sunlight may also cause some damage to your swag.
 When the weather is not encouraging for camping, you are most likely to store your swag indoors, and this could be a breeding ground for molds.
 As a swag owner, you probably understand that dirt and mold could reduce the lifespan of the swag, and you need to improve your maintenance techniques.
 Here are tips on how to clean your swag to increase their lifespan and utility of your camping essentials.

 Some of the Essential Tools That Help With Cleaning the Swag